confluentinc/ksql/docs/developer-guide/join-streams-and-tables.rst

 Stream-Stream Joins
 *******************

-KSQL supports INNER, LEFT OUTER, and FULL OUTER, joins between streams.
+KSQL supports INNER, LEFT OUTER, and FULL OUTER joins between streams.

 All of these operations support out-of-order records.